atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 My dear Charlotte, whose ears are even qpen to sounds of diftrels, (lopped the coach, and deiired that we might offer our affidance -- -- -- -- We both got out directly.
-On my advancing to entreat the ladles, who were just disengaged from their carriage by their fervantsj to accept of places in mine, I immediately recognised one of them" — and started back. — “It is Mrs. Mead, ” said I, in a whisper to my Charlotte, “(hall we return home, and only send the servants to take care of them ?”
+On my advancing to entreat the ladles, who were just disengaged from their carriage by their fervantsj to accept of places in mine, I immediately recognised one of them" — and started back. — "It is Mrs. Mead, " said I, in a whisper to my Charlotte, "(hall we return home, and only send the servants to take care of them ?"
-“By no means, replied (he, with a benevolent fniile which made her look mod angelically : “Were I in such a (ituation, my lordy (liould I not be pained to find Mrs. Mead' able, but unwilling to assist me ?”
+"By no means, replied (he, with a benevolent fniile which made her look mod angelically : "Were I in such a (ituation, my lordy (liould I not be pained to find Mrs. Mead' able, but unwilling to assist me ?"
-“Charming creature !” replied I, and then walked again to the ladies. — My wife, in the mofl‘obliging manner, expressed her concermfor them, and deiired to know if (he could accommodate them at lead till they had recovered their fright.
+"Charming creature !" replied I, and then walked again to the ladies. — My wife, in the mofl‘obliging manner, expressed her concermfor them, and deiired to know if (he could accommodate them at lead till they had recovered their fright.
 Mrs. Mead, more (liocked at the sight of us than at the overturning of the carriage, changed colour, and thanked lady Wobutn, but was going to decline our osier, when her companion inter^led, saying, that (he with pleasure recolle£led lady Woburn; having Spent several days with her at Eudon cadle, and that (he (hold be happy in having the honour of renewing her acquaintance with her.
-My Charlotte remembered her, as (he had seen her at the Cadle the Summer before we met in — — — (hire. — I had, therefore an opportunity, after having made room for the ladies, and after having, found them more frightened than hurt, to alk about Sir Francis and lady Eudon, from whom I had not heard since they mentioned their intended Bath journey. — ■ “They are there now, ” returned the lady, whom I had never seen till then j “I have this morning had a litter from lady Eudon. — She is in the greated dif trefi tress at her Sister harriot’s being just married to a hais pay osficer, who has already had, it is imagined, two wives. — ^ — It is also Said that he was kept for Some time by lady spilsbury; but that, on his growing clamorous Sora larger allowance out ofher jointure, She threw him in the way osher intimate friend miss Facely, who was married to him yesterday morning at the Abbey, without informing her Samily of her design.”
+My Charlotte remembered her, as (he had seen her at the Cadle the Summer before we met in — — — (hire. — I had, therefore an opportunity, after having made room for the ladies, and after having, found them more frightened than hurt, to alk about Sir Francis and lady Eudon, from whom I had not heard since they mentioned their intended Bath journey. — ■ "They are there now, " returned the lady, whom I had never seen till then j "I have this morning had a litter from lady Eudon. — She is in the greated dif trefi tress at her Sister harriot’s being just married to a hais pay osficer, who has already had, it is imagined, two wives. — ^ — It is also Said that he was kept for Some time by lady spilsbury; but that, on his growing clamorous Sora larger allowance out ofher jointure, She threw him in the way osher intimate friend miss Facely, who was married to him yesterday morning at the Abbey, without informing her Samily of her design."
 You may imagine how we all looked at each other on this piece of intelligence j it amused us a little for a Sew hours, but as our intelligencer being rather of too communicative a disposition for my wise to desire an intimacy with her, we Set her down with Mrs. Mead, at the house of the latter, who lived, We found, in a very elegant little house about two miles from ciiesden. — Mrs. Btitler gave us Several invitations to her dwelling near her friend’s, but Mrs. Mead modestly and prudently was Silent upon that head. — I hope, theresore, She is changed for the better.
 At our return we Sound Harry walking about his chamber. — Mrs. Downton was in the parlour, come to fetch her daughter, — — — The remainder in my next.
 I